-Control Component Policies, Procedures and Other Elements Control Environment sets the • T ier 1 and Tier 2 compliance policies tone of the Company, influencing • 0 Organisational structure the control consciousness of its • A audit Committee oversight employees.
-It is the foundation • + IR policies, including management for all other components of С compensation programmes internal control, providing ricing Polices discipline and structure. • F raud programs and controls (including v vhistleblower) • R reporting Policy, including error escalation р procedures Risk Assessment is the • N Nonitoring for changes that potentially can identification, analysis and o iffect the Company management of risks. • R eview of significant accounting estimates • 0 Consideration of the possibility for inrecorded transactions • lo dentification and assessment of fraud risks Д udit Committee oversight
+Control Component Policies, Procedures and Other Elements Control Environment sets the tone of the Company, influencing the control consciousness of its employees.
+It is the foundation for all other components of internal control, providing discipline and structure.
+Tier 1 and Tier 2 compliance policies Organisational structure Audit Committee oversight HR policies, including management compensation programmes Pricing Polices Fraud programs and controls (including whistleblower) Reporting Policy, including error escalation procedures Risk Assessment is the identification, analysis and management of risks.
+Monitoring for changes that potentially can affect the Company Review of significant accounting estimates Consideration of the possibility for unrecorded transactions Identification and assessment of fraud risks Audit Committee oversight